-In recent years, a number of local juvenile curfew laws have been challenged on the grounds that the laws violate the First Amendment and other guarantees provided under U.S. and state constitutions.
+In recent years, there have been a number of challenges to juvenile curfew laws on the grounds that the laws violate the First Amendment and other guarantees provided under U.S. and state constitutions.
 The American Civil Liberties Union (ACLU) and other civil rights groups have played an active role in these challenges -- cases that have hinged on both the wording of juvenile curfew statutes, and the manner in which the curfew statutes have been enforced by law enforcement officers.

 For example, in recent years, the juvenile curfew laws in a number of U.S. cities have been challenged -- and in some instances, overturned by courts -- based on the following legal arguments:

 Attempts have been made to overturn curfew laws on a constitutional basis.
-Opponants have characterized curfew laws as violating the constitutional right to freedom of assembly, but it is well established that laws may impede this right as long as they are reasonably designed to protect the health, safety, and welfare of the community.
-Because juvenile curfew laws single out the young, they have been attacked as age-discriminatory, however, courts have consistently upheld juvenile curfew ordinances.
+Opponents have characterized curfew laws as violating the constitutional right to freedom of assembly, but it's well established that laws may impede this right as long as they are reasonably designed to protect the health, safety, and welfare of the community.
+Because juvenile curfew laws single out the young, they've been attacked as age-discriminatory, however, courts have consistently upheld juvenile curfew ordinances.

 More Questions About Challenges to Juvenile Curfew Laws?
 Ask an Attorney